 Are you due for a dental x-ray?
 Many people prefer to put off this necessary diagnostic measure.
 However, x-rays are crucially important to the continued health of your teeth.
 Whether you’ve had an x-ray recently or you haven’t had one in years, it might be time to ask about your next one.
 At Reiser Dental, we’re always happy to use advanced imaging techniques to look for underlying problems with your oral health.
-We’ve provided patients with wisdom teeth x-rays, along with a variety of images to get a full picture of your dental condition.
+We’ve provided patients with wisdom teeth x-rays, along with a variety of images to get a full picture of your dental condition in Denver, CO.

 Why Are Dental X-Rays Important?

 Why do dentists far and wide stress the importance of digital dental x-rays?
 The information we glean from these images is crucial for several different reasons, but none more so than the ability to detect potentially harmful conditions.
 Many oral health problems aren’t obvious to the dentist or the patient without some extra investigation.
 Dental x-rays can show the early signs of gum disease, as well as emerging tooth infections and decay.
 In addition to these common issues, teeth x-rays can reveal severe problems, including cancerous tumors.
 Your dentist will be able to recognize abnormal development, bone loss, and more before the issue becomes dangerous to your health.
 We understand coming in for x-rays can be a hassle, but the benefits clearly outweigh the cost of time spent at Reiser Dental.